tejuscs/adb-aws-dev/network-pre-requisites/adb-provisioning-pre-requisites.md

 Before getting started with Oracle Database@AWS, ensure you have an active AWS account and have created the required user roles.
 Once set up, you can subscribe to Oracle Database@AWS through the AWS Marketplace by accepting a private offer from Oracle.

-You can find more information about onboarding [here] (https://docs.aws.amazon.com/odb/latest/UserGuide/setting-up.html).
+You can find more information about onboarding [here](https://docs.aws.amazon.com/odb/latest/UserGuide/setting-up.html).

 ## Architecture